Robert Greenshields Meikle

-Robert Greenshields Meikle (ca 1830 – after 1887) was a merchant and political figure in Quebec.
+Robert Greenshields Meikle (1832 – April 9, 1901) was a merchant and political figure in Quebec.
 He represented Argenteuil in the Legislative Assembly of Quebec from 1878 to 1881 as a Liberal.

 He was born in Lachute, Lower Canada, the son of John Meikle, originally a manufacturer in Glasgow, and Jean Greenshields.
 In 1830, he became co-owner of the general store established by his father at Lachute.
 Meikle was a justice of the peace and also served in the Commissioners' Court.
 He ran unsuccessfully for a seat in the House of Commons in 1887.